- About Us

 Our radiometric profiler is a portable system that uses a low-level radiographic source.
 The handheld system attaches to a c-arm and estimates wall thickness using changes in density.
 This method produces quick and cost-effective results without setting off radiation meters attached to tanks or requiring radiation barricades.

 Real-time radiography (RTR) produces imaging of a pipe’s outer diameter profile through the insulation.
 Changes in the profile may indicate areas of corrosion.
 This technique can pinpoint areas of concern for further analysis.
-RTR is safer and faster than traditional radiography methods.
+RTR is a safer and faster CUI testing method than traditional radiography methods.

 Pulsed eddy current uses electromagnetic waves to measure the wall thickness of electrical conductors.
 This method penetrates the insulation to magnetize the structure and measures the decay of eddy currents generated by the electromagnetic waves to get an accurate thickness reading.
 Pulsed eddy current is generally a screening method for CUI rather than positive identification.